 Meclizine, motion sickness pills can be purchased at the Medical Center, Guest Services or through Room Service.
 The cost is $3.29 USD for four pills.
 We do not carry motion sickness patches or wristbands.
 A motion sickness injection is available for a fee at the Medical Center but will only be administered to those who are actively vomiting and not as a preventative measure.

 Staterooms on a number of ships are equipped with non-stocked mini bar units which are designed to maintain the temperature of beverages.
 Please do not use them to store medications that have specific temperature requirements.
-Should you need to store medicine that needs proper refrigeration, medi-coolers are available on board in limited quantities, and on a first come, first serve basis; a $70 refundable deposit is required.
-If a medi-cooler is not available, our ship’s Medical Center will arrange storage - please contact them once onboard.
+Should you need to store medicine that needs proper refrigeration, medi-coolers are available on board in limited quantities, and on a first come, first serve basis - please visit our Guest Services Desk once on board; a $75 refundable deposit is required.
+If a medi-cooler is not available, our ship’s Medical Center will arrange storage - please contact them once on board.
 Note: A small, personal-sized cooler no larger than 12” x 12” x 12” for the purpose of housing medications is permitted as carry-on luggage.

 Medical Staffing and Equipment